kiera-bennett/ibm_zos_cics/README.md

     * A system programmer can stop a standalone cics region and delete the region data sets.
   * Flow:
     * Stop the CICS region
+    * Check the CICS region has been shut down
+    * If it has not stopped, shut the region down with state "immediate" or cancel the job.
     * Delete the region data sets
     * Delete the CICS startup JCL data set
 * Use Case Name: Provision an SMSS CICS region